Breathing oscillations and quasi-low-dimensional structures of weakly-interacting degenerate Fermi gases in highly-anisotropic traps: Theoretical framework

-We now formulate the scaling and sum-rule methods for the breathing oscillations of the fermion condensates, which are defined as the mixed oscillations of the $s_{c, z}$ in Eq.~(\ref{Eq-11-0}) as explained above.
+Here we formulate the sum-rule-scaling method for the breathing oscillations, which are defined as the mixed oscillations of $s_{c}(t)$ and $s_{z}(t)$ in eq.~(\ref{Eq-11-0}) and determined from the time-dependent excited state $\big| \Phi(t) \big>$ as explained in the previous subsection.